NuriaSF/ReservoirComputing_TFM/README.md

 #### Webs folder
 This folder contains the web pages appearing in the bibliography of the report printed in pdf.
 Therefore, they can still be consulted in case they get removed from the web.

+## References
+<a id="1">[1]</a>
+Jaeger, Herbert.
+(2010).
+The "echo state" approach to analysing and training recurrent neural networks-with an erratum note.
+Bonn, Germany: German National Research Center for Information Technology GMD Technical Report, 148.

+<a id="2">[2]</a>
+Pathak, Jaideep and Hunt, Brian and Girvan, Michelle and Lu, Zhixin and Ott, Edward (2018).
+Model-Free Prediction of Large Spatiotemporally Chaotic Systems from Data: A Reservoir Computing Approach.
+Phys.
+Rev. Lett., 120(2).

+<a id="3">[3]</a>
+Pathak, Jaideep and Lu, Zhixin and Hunt, Brian R. and Girvan, Michelle and Ott, Edward (2017).
+Using machine learning to replicate chaotic attractors and calculate Lyapunov exponents from data.
+Chaos: An Interdisciplinary Journal of Nonlinear Science, 27(12).